smithmd/play-sfdc/README.md

 For Google Charts, you create a data object for the visualization.
 In most cases this is a DataTable.

-The NVD3 library is used to replace Google's Gauge chart with a Bullet chart.
+The NVD3 library is used to to print some of the more interesting charts, such as Bullet or Donut charts.
 These are fairly simple so can be made generic.
 One function is called to print the data to a bullet chart.

 #### Google Chart functions